 Or, perhaps tomorrow, something different will come along, and people will abandon Facebook in droves in favor of it.
 (Sound unlikely?
 Remember MySpace?
 Huge at one time, now a virtual ghost town!).

 While it’s unlikely any of these things are going to happen anytime in the near future, they all serve to emphasize my point; if you rely on any 3rd party service for your business’ success, you are vulnerable and you don’t control your business’ future!

 Reason #4: You Don’t own Your Customers’/Followers’ Data

 What’s the easiest way to isolate yourself from up and downs of the economy?
 To reduce your reliance on expensive advertising that offers no guarantee of performance?
 To control the destiny of your business?
 To drive more business at the drop of a hat?

-In fact, focusing on customer retention is the cheapest and easiest way to boost the revenue of ANY business – by up to 75%, according to a Bain & Co study.
-If this interests you, check out my article here!
+In fact, focusing on customer retention is the cheapest and easiest way to boost the revenue of ANY business—by up to 75%, according to a Bain & Co study.

 What to do about Facebook?
-The Bottom Line…
+Here’s the Bottom Line…

-There are over 1.3 billion human beings on Facebook and as far as social media platforms go, it is by far the biggest and the one people engage on the most.
+There are several billion human beings on Facebook and as far as social media platforms go, it is by far the biggest and the one people engage on the most.
 Obviously then, your business needs to have a presence on Facebook.
 However, going forward…

 Your investment in the platform needs to be reflective of the results you will gain from it.

-For most small businesses, updating your fan page a few times a week will be all that is necessary.
+For most small businesses, updating your page once every week or two is all that is necessary.
 With Facebook, you run into the laws of diminishing returns very quickly.